History of film technology: 1849–1870: Photography in motion

 Other concepts for stereoscopic viewers include a double-phenakistiscope version that one F. Wenham (possibly Francis Herbert Wenham) in 1895 claimed to have made in 1852, a similar idea and a proto-zoetrope by Johann Nepomuk Czermak published in 1855, an 1858 stroboscopic-stereoscopic projection system by Joseph-Charles d'Almeida that he wanted to combine with the principles of the phénakisticope, and Coleman Sellers II's kinematoscope patented in 1861.

-On 27 February 1860 Peter Hubert Desvignes received British patent no. 537 for 28 monocular and stereoscopic variations of cylindrical stroboscopic devices.
+On 27 February 1860, Peter Hubert Desvignes received British patent no. 537 for 28 monocular and stereoscopic variations of cylindrical stroboscopic devices.
 This included a version that used an endless band of pictures running between two spools that was intermittently lit by an electric spark.
 Desvignes' Mimoscope, similar to Czermak's Stereophoroskop, received an Honourable Mention "for ingenuity of construction" at the 1862 International Exhibition in London.
 It could "exhibit drawings, models, single or stereoscopic photographs, so as to animate animal movements, or that of machinery, showing various other illusions."

 During the 1850s the first examples of instantaneous photography had appeared, which furthered hope for the possibilities of motion photography.
 In 1860, John Herschel figured it was or would soon be possible to take ten stereoscopic snap-shots in one second that could then be combined with the phenakisticope.
 He also had high hopes for the development of colour photography, since he himself had already obtained promising results.

 On 5 February 1870, Philadelphia engineer Henry Renno Heyl projected three moving picture scenes with his Phasmatrope to 1500 persons at a church entertainment evening at the Philadelphia Academy of Music.
 Each scene was projected from its own intermittent spur-geared rotating disk with 16 photographic images.
 The only known extant disk repeated four images of a waltzing couple four times and was screened with an appropriate musical accompaniment by a 40-person orchestra.
 The presentation of a disk depicting a Brother Jonathan speech (considered lost) was voiced live by an actor.

 1874: Janssen's photographic revolver

 Jules Janssen developed a large photographic revolver that was used to document the stages of the transit of Venus in 1874 at different geographic points, in an early form of time-lapse photography.
 Several discs with images have been preserved, but research concluded that all of the known discs contained test recordings of a model in front of a circular light source (or brightly lit surface).
 The photographs were most likely never intended to be presented as motion pictures, but much later images of one disc were transferred and animated into a very short stop motion film.
-In 1875 and 1876, Janssen suggested that the revolver could also be used to document animal locomotion, especially birds, since they would be hard to photograph by other means.
+In 1875 and 1876, Janssen suggested that the revolver could also be used to document animal locomotion, especially that of birds, since they would be hard to photograph by other means.